abhayrev/guidefor-git/README.md

 git branch -M main (to chnage the branch name to name )

+Branch command :

+git branch (will let you know where you are) git branch -M main (rename branch) git checkout <- branch name->  (to navigate from one branch to another branch)

+git checkout -b <-new branch name-> (to create new branch)

+to delete any branches :
+if you are in same branch and try to delte that branch then yoou cannot able to delete it git branch -d <name of branch>

 now you can push this local repository to main usnig git push origin main